-Over the next 5 years DCC will be embarking on a journey of change, enhancing the capabilities of a network that will deliver 30 million connected homes and over 56 million end points on a secure platform delivering 100's of millions of messages every day.
+Over the next 5 years DCC will be embarking on a journey of digital transformation, enhancing the capabilities of a network that will deliver 30 million connected homes and over 56 million end points on a secure platform delivering 100's of millions of messages every day.
 The DCC makes Britain’s energy system smarter.
 Ensuring the capabilities and performance of our system remains fit for purpose is essential to support the country's net zero journey.

 Digital transformation is in our DNA.
 After all, we’ve spent the last 10 years building the smart meter message platform.

 The systems that enable smart metering were designed over many years ago, and were based on the best available architecture direction at that time.
 The core platform has supported enhancements such as the migration of first generation meters, our Central Switching Service and other programmes enabling change in the energy system.
 But digital transformation is needed to ensure the infrastructure that underpins Britain’s smart meter system remains secure, scalable, value for money and flexible.
 Only through the digital transformation of our core systems will we enable a smarter, more connected future.

 Our digital transformation approach is based on data analytics and a deep understanding our core systems, processes and the business requirements that our customers require from the DCC.
 We operate under a license that clearly defines the system requirement – “our what”.
 But, our “how” is a somewhat more iterative process.

 It’s not about a shift to cloud, adoption of agile or dev ops.
 It’s about using the deep understanding of our systems, our license and our customer demands.